AddyRdz/Everything-Bob-s-Burgers/README.md

 ### MVP Goals
 <br>Components set up, routes are built and linked correctly.
 <br>Character link will show the image, name, and when they first appeared on the show.
-<br>End credit sequence will render an image of the end credit that will include image and season.
+<br>Store next door will render an image of the store next door that will include image and season.

 ### Stretch Goals
 <br>Have a search bar that will find the episode you want by using keywords, character name, date of release, etc.